athomasliz/Notesaurus/docs/java/core.md

         }
     }
     ```
+    ```txt title='Result'
+    John
+    Peter
+    ```
-1. Keyword **this** cannot be used in static method or static initializer.
+1. `this` cannot be used in static method or static initializer.
     ```java
     public class Test {
         String name = "Peter";
         public static void print(String name){
             // This will error
-            System.out.println(this.name); // Compilation error
+            System.out.println(this.name); // Compilation error - java: non-static variable this cannot be referenced from a static context
         }
         static{
             // This will error
-            System.out.println(this.name); // Compilation error
+            System.out.println(this.name); // Compilation error - java: non-static variable this cannot be referenced from a static context
         }
     }
     ```
-1. The use of keyword **this** is optional.
+1. The use of `this` is optional.
 When Java encounters a variable, it will check the class hierarchy.
     ```java
     public class Test {
         String name = "Peter";